01 of 03

 Continue to 3 of 3 below.

-- We don’t have tolls.
-No monthly passes to drive on our highways, no tickets to punch, no figuring out which lane to be in, no extra charges from rental car companies for using toll roads, since we don’t have any.
-That’s not to say that the issue doesn’t come up nearly every year.
-After all, maintaining our roads and highways is expensive and budgets are always tight.
-All I can say is that right now, there are no highway tolls.
+- Arizona doesn't have highway tolls.
+There are no monthly highway passes, tickets to punch, confusing highway lanes, or extra charges from rental car companies for using toll roads since there are no toll roads.
+That’s not to say the issue doesn’t come up nearly every year.
+After all, maintaining roads and highways is expensive, and budgets are always tight.
+However, right now, there are no such tolls.

-- We have a Move Over Law in Arizona.
-That means that if you see emergency vehicles on the side of the road, you must give them ample space by moving over one lane if it is not dangerous to do so, to give them ample space.
-More about Arizona’s Move Over Law here.
+- There is a Move Over Law in Arizona.
+That means, if you see emergency vehicles on the side of the road, you must give them ample space by moving over one lane if it is not dangerous to do so.

-- There is one aspect to driving in Arizona that can be confusing relative to I-10.
-That is an Interstate highway that runs east/west, across the country.
-In Central Arizona, however, I-10 between Phoenix and Tucson is a north-south road.
-That means that you will see highway signs directing you to I-10 East or West, even though you are driving north or south.
-Huh?
-If you are driving south from Phoenix to Tucson, you will take I-10 East.
+- There is one aspect to driving in Arizona that can be confusing relative to I-10, an interstate highway that generally runs east/west, across the country.
+However, in Central Arizona, between Phoenix and Tucson, the I-10 is a north/south road.
+That means that you will see highway signs directing you to I-10 East or I-10 West, even though you are driving north or south.
+So, if you are driving south from Phoenix to Tucson, you will take I-10 East.
 If you are driving north from Chandler to Phoenix, you will take I-10 West.
-The Interstate eventually does travel west again outside downtown Phoenix and moves on to Western AZ communities and California.
+The Interstate eventually does travel west again outside Downtown Phoenix as it moves on to Western Arizona communities and California.

-- Let's talk about SR202 or Loop 202.
-The 202 Loop is called the Red Mountain Freeway in Phoenix and the Santan Freeway in the East Valley.
-It is actually not a complete loop, just three sides of an oval.
-Here’s the trick.
+- The 202 Loop is called the Red Mountain Freeway in Phoenix and the Santan Freeway in the East Valley.
+It is actually not a complete loop; it's just three sides of an oval.
 When you are driving on a north/south highway like I-10 or SR101, you will cross over the Loop 202 twice, once over the northern part of the oval (Red Mountain) and once over the southern part of the oval (Santan).
 If someone tells you to “exit at the 202” make sure you know which 202 to take!

 03 of 03

 - There are two major cautions about driving in Downtown Phoenix.
-One relates to METRO Light Rail.
-Someone who is not familiar with the streets of downtown Phoenix can be easily confused, not only by the one way streets and street restrictions, but by turns where you have to make sure that you don’t turn into the tracks for light rail.
-Even people who know downtown Phoenix can spend an extra few seconds trying to interpret the traffic signs with multiple arrows.
+One relates to the METRO Light Rail.
+Someone who is not familiar with the streets of Downtown Phoenix can be easily confused, not only by the one-way streets and street restrictions but also by trying to avoid turning into the tracks.
+Even people who know Downtown Phoenix can spend an extra few seconds trying to interpret the traffic signs with multiple arrows.
 If you don’t have to drive into Downtown Phoenix, try actually riding the METRO Light Rail instead.

-- As in any city, rush hour in Phoenix is no treat, and we don’t expect it to be.
-But there is an added feature of which you should be aware if you are driving north or south on 7th Avenue (McDowell Road to Northern Avenue) and on 7th Street (McDowell Road to Dunlap Avenue).
-They are reversible lanes.
-Not-so-fondly referred to as “suicide lanes,” the intention is to use the center turning lane for southbound traffic during the morning commute, and northbound traffic for the evening commute.
-Since you can’t make left turns at major intersection during the designated times, those lanes often slow for people turning left into residential streets, or for people who just forgot, didn’t check what time it is, or don’t know that they can’t make turns there coming from the non-rush hour side.
-It’s a mess.
-My advice: not only stay out of the suicide lane, but stay out of the left lane, too, to avoid cars swerving into it from the suicide lane.
+- As in any city, rush hour in Phoenix is no treat, but there is an added feature of which you should be aware if you are driving north or south... on 7th Avenue (McDowell Road to Northern Avenue) or on 7th Street (McDowell Road to Dunlap Avenue): they are reversible lanes.
+Not-so-fondly referred to as “suicide lanes,” the intention is to use the center turning lane for southbound traffic during the morning commute and for northbound traffic during the evening commute.
+Since you can’t make left turns at major intersection during these designated times, traffic in these lanes often slows for people turning left onto residential streets, or for people who just forgot, didn’t check the time, or don’t know they can’t make turns coming from the non-rush-hour side.
+Our advice is to stay out of not only the suicide lane but also the left lane to avoid cars swerving into it from the suicide lane.

-- You might think you know what the speed limit is in an area that you drive often.
+- You might think you know the speed limit in an area you drive often.
 Think again.
 Some communities are considering implementing variable speed limits to better control traffic flows.
 Scottsdale has indicated they will try it.
 Beware!
-They like to give out tickets in Scottsdale!
+They like to give out tickets in Scottsdale.

-- In May 2015, the City of Tempe passed a law that prohibits anyone from smoking in a vehicle if there is anyone under 18 years of age in the vehicle.
+- The City of Tempe has a law that prohibits anyone from smoking in a vehicle with a person under 18 years of age in the vehicle.
 While they say they won’t stop you just for that, if you get stopped for some other reason they may cite you under the ‘no smoking around kids’ rule.
-Be aware that most of our cities and towns in the metro Phoenix area are adjacent, with little notice when you are leaving one and entering another.
-Maybe it’s just safer to not smoke with the kids in the car than worrying about whether or not you’ve crossed from Phoenix, Scottsdale or Chandler into Tempe….
+Be aware that most of our cities and towns in the metro Phoenix area are adjacent, with little notice of when you're leaving one and entering another.
+It may just be safer to not smoke with the kids in the car at all in Arizona.